Alluxio/alluxio/docs/en/dora/Deploy-Alluxio-Kubernetes.md

 Configure [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for:

 1. (Required) Embedded journal.
-2. (Optional) Worker tiered storage.
+2. (Optional) Worker page store.
 HostPath is also supported for worker storage.
 3. (Optional) Worker metastore.
 Only required if you use RocksDB for storing metadata on workers.

 Here is an example of a persistent volume of type hostPath for Alluxio embedded journal: